SFarbolin/quartz/content/solstice-fires.md

 > ***It's very fun, creative, and collaborative.***

 During cleanup, some charcoal is collected from each fire to be added to the next one.
 Thus there is a direct physical connection between each fire, going back to the first one in December 2024.

-You may ask, as many do: "Is this some kind of pagan thing?"
-And the answer is: It is if you want it to be!
-> ***Everyone brings their own meaning to the event.***

-Mostly, we just think it's a great excuse to take a day to be outside, recognize the changing seasons, and stand around a big fire with people we like.
-I do think the [Wheel of the Year](https://en.wikipedia.org/wiki/Wheel_of_the_Year) is a cool way to acknowledge and get in tune with the changing seasons, though.

-We're big on building community, and it turns out that getting a bunch of your favorite weirdos [^1] together to build a big sculpture and then set it on fire is a great way to connect.

 # Past Fires